Alan Eyre (diplomat): Early life and education

 He studied American literature at Dartmouth College and became interested in Sufi poetry, so he taught himself Persian.
 He lived for a few years in Los Angeles and made friends in the city's large Iranian expatriate community.

+His favorite football team is "Tractor Tabriz" in Iran.

 Career

 Eyre was the head of Iran office at the U.S. Consulate in Dubai, and is a fluent Persian speaker with Iranian proverbs and expressions.
 Eyre has been interviewed in Persian by some Persian-language media.

 Eyre was involved in the nuclear talks with Iran and participated in written framework agreement negotiation.